-10 myths about the coronavirus, including a link to meat-eating and imported packages
+13 bogus claims about the coronavirus, including a fake coconut-oil cure and a false link to imported packages

 There is some evidence that red marine algae may inactivate certain viruses, like the ones that cause common cold sores (herpes).
 But the same hasn’t been shown of the novel coronavirus.

-“The problem is that there are some 4,000 species of such algae, some of which may work against some viral infections but not against others,” McGill’s Office for Science and Society wrote online.
+“The problem is that there are some 4,000 species of such algae, some of which may work against some viral infections but not against others,” the McGill Office for Science and Society wrote online.
 “Without any regulations about proper labeling and without any requirement for verification of contents, it is a crap shoot.”

-“I can’t make a claim for the effectiveness of red algae against the coronavirus,” Cousins said.
+“I can’t make a claim for the effectiveness of red algae against the coronavirus,” Cousens said.

 Nor will eating garlic or sesame oil do much for you.